 We tend to gravitate to certain styles of helping over others.
 This can be influenced by our personality or our background.
 That’s not to say that we’re bad at another style or that any one style is wrong.
 All of these types of helping can be useful depending on the context, like the type of relationship you have with the other person.

-This Mental Health Awareness Week, try to make more meaningful connections in your everyday life to help improve your own mental wellbeing and that of others.
+Could you try to make more meaningful connections in your everyday life to help improve your own mental wellbeing and that of others?

 Could you do this by becoming a Shout Volunteer?
 Find out more.
 Together we can tackle loneliness.